• Skip to primary navigation

 If you’re looking to incorporate some acidity, a splash of white wine vinegar or apple cider vinegar does the trick and adds beautiful balance.
 Add half a cup of grated carrots and a dash of tamari for extra umami.
 Top it all off with a handful of chopped scallions or fresh parsley, and enjoy it with a jammy egg or two.

-Sautéed shredded cabbage in a stainless steel skillet with a golden spoon, served on white plates, healthy vegetable side dish for nutritious meals.
+Sautéed Irish cabbage in a skillet with a golden spoon, with servings on white plates.

 How do I store leftovers?